 B. Additional parameters to consider before selection:

-* authorization must come from a Dean or Branch Chair
+* authorization must come from a Dean or a Library Branch Chair

 A. Donor Bookplates

 In special circumstances Virtual Bookplates bearing the name of the donor or the donor's family can be attached to gift books.
 A bookplate may be produced for the gift of a significant collection, but only when granted approval by a representative of the Directors Office, Director of Development, and the Acquisitions Librarian.
 Approval is based on several criteria, including the size of the donation, as bookplates require many hours of staff labor both in Acquisitions and the Cataloging Departments.
 When approved, the bookplate template used for this purpose is the standard Ex Libris University of Florida bookplate, and the image of the plate and gift inscription is attached to bibliographic holdings by staff in the Cataloging Department as they are processed for the collections.

 The Exchange Program barters materials with other libraries, museums, and research centers around the world.
 In exchange for print journals published in the state of Florida, as well as exhibition catalogs published by UF's Harn Museum, the Smathers Libraries receives over 150 serial titles and standing orders from partner institutions.